DoNotWorry Ransomware – Virus Removal Guide

 5. The tool will update the signature file, please wait for this process to complete.

-6. To begin checking for threats like DoNotWorry, click on the Start Scan button.
+6. To begin checking for threats like DoNotWorry ransomware, click on the Start Scan button.
 Wait for this scan to finish.

 CC for Windows Start Scan